OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

   s1.user_id
 ```

-- *Problem:* You break the query when you comment the rest of the original query after your injected payload. because some aliases or variables become `undefined`.
+- *Problem:* You break the query when you comment the rest of the original query after your injected payload, because some aliases or variables become `undefined`.
 - *Solution:* You need to put appropriate keywords or aliases at the beginning of your payload. this way the first part of the original query stays valid.

 **Scenario 3**